Diversity and Inclusion Strategy

 The widening access proposal below is a suggestion for a structured widening access mentoring scheme to support undergraduate medical students and/or postgraduate medical trainees in developing their professional connections and networks.
 This scheme would provide on-going opportunities for individuals to engage in ASME and Wiley activities, increase their connection, gain advice and guidance about professional development and foster an opportunity to exchange and reverse mentor the ASME directors.

-The ASME ENRICH Opportunities offers an exciting experience for a selected number of pupils in S5 or S6 in the summer of 2022 to attend the ASME national conference for free.
+The ASME ENRICH Opportunities offers an exciting experience for a selected number of pupils in S5 or S6 in high school to attend the ASME Annual Scholarship Meeting (ASM), our flagship conference, for free.
 This national initiative is designed to actively support young people interested in developing their interests and insight into the field of medical and healthcare education.